The New Change Formula for Successful Change Projects

 Vector 3

-In a major reorganization project at a DAX 40 company, many managers are seriously concerned about their jobs.
-The lack of security significantly inhibits their ability to learn and change.
-At the same time, they are expected to guide their teams through the change process—an almost impossible task.
+In a major reorganization project at a DAX 40 company, many executives are seriously concerned about their jobs.
+This lack of security significantly hinders their ability to learn and adapt.
+At the same time, they are expected to guide their teams through the change process—a nearly impossible task.
+Therefore, psychological safety is the most important factor for success.

 Vector 3

-The managers of a corporation are supposed to introduce a newsales method, but the employees react differently.
-Some are enthusiastic, but the majority are dismissive or cynical.
-Nevertheless, the managers remain persistent, motivating people to try out the new approaches and encouraging them to make mistakes—which gives the employees a sense of security.
+The executives of a corporate group are to adopt a new sales method , but the employees’ reactions vary.
+Some are enthusiastic, while the majority are resistant or cynical.
+Nevertheless, the executives remain persistent, motivating employees to try out the new approaches and encouraging them to make mistakes—which gives the employees a sense of security.

 Vector 3

-In a major change project, management uses bellicose language such as "There will be casualties" and "We must win this battle" and is surprised at people's lack of interest.
-Only when they abandon the language of fear and communicate confidence, build excitement, and motivate do they win over their employees.
+In a major change project, management uses war-like language such as “There will be sacrifices” and “We must win this battle,” and is surprised by people’s lack of interest.
+Only when they stop using fear-based language and instead convey a sense of security through their communication, build momentum, and motivate others do they win employees over to the change.

 Vector 3